jjasghar/chef-book/part6/20-testing-with-chef.md

 Ok, so go ahead and run `bundle exec kitchen test` and lets see what happens:

-NOTE: I'm only going to run it against ubuntu10.04 here, if you don't specify it'll run against them all.
+**NOTE**: I'm only going to run it against ubuntu10.04 here, if you don't specify it'll run against them all.
 You can delete them from the `.kitchen.yml` or specify them with a REGEX after the test.
 I also removed the `Berksfile` and `Berksfile.lock` to make it simpler.
 I'm betting if you create a `sites-cookooks/` directory you should be able to use that `Berksfile` but that's for another time.

 ```bash
 [~/vagrant/chef-book/cookbooks/base] % rm Berksfile*